Friss/immutable-object-formatter-extension/README.md

 ## How it works

-The code in "/immutable-devtools" is essentially just a copy of `immutable-devtools`.
+The code in "/immutable-devtools" is essentially just a copy of `immutable-devtools` that is injected into the page.
+It also sets a flag `__ImmutableJSDevToolsFormattersInstalled` on the window to avoid installing the formatter more than once.

-The two main differences are:

-1. We can't use `instanceof Immutable.Record` to detect if an object is a record, since we don't have access to the Immutable module that's loaded on the page.
-(We only have access to the one loaded in the extension.)
-  We can still identify Records correctly, but the way we do it means there's a chance that an internal change in how Immutable.JS works could break that.
-2. The code can be loaded and unloaded several times on the same page, so we can't rely on variables inside the modules to detect if the formatters have already been injected into the page.
-Instead I'm setting a `window.__ImmutableJSDevToolsFormattersInstalled` property.

-Then all that's left to do is to load the code in "devtools.js".

 ## Running the code locally

-1. `npm install`
+1. `yarn install`
-2. `npm run dev`
+2. `yarn build`
 3. Load the "/extension" directory as an unpacked Chrome extension
 4. Open "/test-page/index.html" to check everything looks as expected